0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/introduction.md

-# Heimdall v2
+# Heimdall-v2

-Heimdall v2 is a modernized and revamped consensus client that is at the heart of the Polygon PoS network.
+Heimdall-v2 is a modernized and revamped consensus client that is at the heart of the Polygon PoS network.
 Similar to the previous version of Heimdall it performs the following functions:

 - Manages validators.
 - Handles block producer selection.